 Setting the pressure cooker timer for two minutes doesn’t mean the entire cooking time is two minutes.
-You set the timer for the food though and the Instant Pot will worry about the rest of the time.
+You set the timer for the food and the Instant Pot will worry about the rest of the time.
 I will elaborate.

 If you are planning a meal to be ready at a certain time, you have to take into account the amount of time the Instant Pot needs to come to pressure and the time it then takes to depressurize.
-The more stuff you have in the pot and the colder it is, the longer it’ll take also.
+The more stuff you have in the pot and the colder it is, the longer it will take also.
 So a 5-minute chicken breast could really take about 10 to 15 minutes if it is frozen.
 Which is still shorter than the hour it takes in a regular oven.

 That little red button though🤷♀️

-Besides all those buttons on the front and all the funky noises, my instant pot was making that little red button on the top also intimidated me very much.
+Besides all those buttons on the front and all the funky noises my instant pot was making, that little red button on the top also intimidated me very much.

 That little red button is what tells you when the pot is pressurized.
 That’s it, really.
 It starts in the down position and when the pot is ready to cook your delicious meal it will be in the upright position.
 The opposite happens when your food is finished cooking and the pot then depressurizes itself.
 I now give that thing a big eye roll and feel silly for how it made me feel.